mterczynski/Joi-schema-generator/README.md

 # Joi schema generator (work in progress)

-Tool for generating schemas based on JS objects:
+Tool for generating schemas based on JS objects.

+Passing this object to the generator

 ```javascript
 {